samuelelipani/Serial-Dilution-Model/README.md

 through the system.
 On the other hand, both experiments and natural communities, like the gut microbiome, are better described as serial dilution processes, where resources are periodically replenished and consumed.
 Surprisingly, in this case theoretical results are scarce.
-The main goal of this thesis is to fill this gap.
+The main goal of this project is to fill, partially, this gap.
 We study a general multispecies consumer resource model in serial dilution using both numerical tools and analytical techniques borrowed from disordered statistical physics.
 We find that under general conditions the number of coexisting species